-You can take a few steps to maximize your email delivery and make sure your email goes where they want to go.
+You can take a few steps to maximize your email delivery.
+And make sure your email goes where they want to go.
 One of the best ways to tell if your emails are being delivered or not, see your bounce report.
 Email can bounce for a variety of reasons, including invalid email addresses, a full inbox, or office statuses.

-Keeping an eye on your bounce will help you remove any address with ongoing issues and maintain high delivery capacity.
+Keeping an eye on your bounce will help you remove any address with ongoing issues and maintain a high delivery capacity.
 In addition to bounces, you can also view your spam report.
 If someone in your email list reports your email as unwanted or unwanted, it will be marked as spam.
 If you have consistently high spam reports then it may be time to review the content you send.